marmelab/react-admin/doc/4.0/CreateEdit.md

 ```
 {% endraw %}

-**Tip**: To style the button with the main color from the material-ui theme, use the `Link` component from the `react-admin` package rather than the one from `react-router-dom`.
+**Tip**: To style the button with the main color from the MUI theme, use the `Link` component from the `react-admin` package rather than the one from `react-router-dom`.

 **Tip**: The `<Create>` component also watches the "source" parameter of `location.search` (the query string in the URL) in addition to `location.state` (a cross-page message hidden in the router memory).
 So the `CreateRelatedCommentButton` could also be written as: